dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 [!INCLUDE[VS prereqs](~/includes/net-core-prereqs-vs-5.0.md)]

+### Database engines

+The Visual Studio instructions use [SQL Server LocalDB](/sql/database-engine/configure-windows/sql-server-2016-express-localdb), a version of SQL Server Express that runs only on Windows.

 # [Visual Studio Code](#tab/visual-studio-code)

 [!INCLUDE[VS Code prereqs](~/includes/net-core-prereqs-vsc-5.0.md)]

+Consider downloading and installing a third-party tool for managing and viewing a SQLite database, such as [DB Browser for SQLite](https://sqlitebrowser.org/).

+### Database engines

+The Visual Studio Code tab use [SQLite](https://www.sqlite.org/), a cross-platform database engine.

 ---

-## Database engines

-The Visual Studio instructions use [SQL Server LocalDB](/sql/database-engine/configure-windows/sql-server-2016-express-localdb), a version of SQL Server Express that runs only on Windows.

-The Visual Studio Code instructions use [SQLite](https://www.sqlite.org/), a cross-platform database engine.

-If you choose to use SQLite, download and install a third-party tool for managing and viewing a SQLite database, such as [DB Browser for SQLite](https://sqlitebrowser.org/).

-## Troubleshooting
+### Troubleshooting

 If you run into a problem you can't resolve, compare your code to the [completed project](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/data/ef-rp/intro/samples).
 A good way to get help is by posting a question to StackOverflow.com, using the [ASP.NET Core tag](https://stackoverflow.com/questions/tagged/asp.net-core) or the [EF Core tag](https://stackoverflow.com/questions/tagged/entity-framework-core).

-## The sample app
+### The sample app

 The app built in these tutorials is a basic university web site.
 Users can view and update student, course, and instructor information.
 Here are a few of the screens created in the tutorial.